-Which is Better: 12x50 or 10x42 Binoculars
+Which Is Better: 12x50 or 10x42 Binoculars?

-Which is Better: 12x50 or 10x42 Binoculars
+Which Is Better: 12x50 or 10x42 Binoculars?

-You can divide the second number by the first to get the "exit pupil" (a measure of brightness):
+Divide the second number by the first to get the "exit pupil" (a measure of brightness):

 12x50: 50 ÷ 12 = 4.17mm